-As part of the South Australian Government’s Step 3 easing of restrictions, we can now accept school excursion bookings at the South Australian Maritime Museum.
-We continue to adhere to federal and state government guidelines including a maximum of 1 person per 2 sqm and an increased and regular cleaning regime.
+School groups are welcome at the South Australian Maritime Museum, and we continue to adhere to federal and state government guidelines and an increased and regular cleaning regime.

 To make sure our visitors, including school groups, remain safe at all times, we have made some changes to the school programs that are available.
 The size of rooms and galleries in the museums means some of our education programs have been changed, while others will not be available for the foreseeable future.
 Some programs use highly interactive displays and we have adapted these where we can.